-Introduce additional policy guidance for assessment of planning permits for tourism uses in the Farming Zone
+Introduce additional policy guidance for assessment of planning permits for tourism uses in the Farming Zone and proposed Rural Activity Zone.

-Introduce policy guidance in the planning scheme for assessment of planning permits for subdivision, dwellings and other discretionary uses in the RAZ.
+Introduce policy guidance in the planning scheme for assessment of planning permits for subdivision, dwellings and other discretionary uses in the proposed Rural Activity Zone.

-Introduce policy guidance that clearly identifies and strongly discourages any Section 2 uses considered unsuitable for the proposed RAZ.
+Introduce policy guidance that clearly identifies and strongly discourages any Section 2 uses considered unsuitable for the proposed Rural Activity Zone.